elektro-wolle/rust-registry/README.md

 # docker registry in rust

-Rewrite of docker-registry in rust, using actix-web.
-This is a work in progress.
+Rewrite of the [Docker Registry HTTP API V2](https://docs.docker.com/registry/spec/api/) in rust, using actix-web.
+It is intended to be used as a private registry for docker images as a replacement for nexus.

+This project will implement the server-side of the registry API, but not the client-side.
+For client-side functionality, please use [dkregistry-rs](https://github.com/camallo/dkregistry-rs).

+**This is a work in progress.**

-Planned Features:
+## Planned Features:

 - LDAP Authentication (with groups): Each group can be limited to a namespaces (e.g. group "dev" can only pull/push images matching "foo/img/*")